JK-Liu7/DrugXAS/README.md

 Execute ```python train_finetune.py --pre_train False``` for fine-tuning with the pre-trained models in ```./model_save/```
 ### Cold-start Prediction
 Execute ```python train_cold.py --pre_train False``` for fine-tuning under cold-start settings with the pre-trained models in ```./model_save/```

-## Feedback

-If you have any issue about this work, please feel free to contact me by email:
-* Liujk1997@gmail.com